loganmarchione/HamRadioNewbie.com/content/posts/2024/11/index.md

 [Modulation](https://en.wikipedia.org/wiki/Modulation) is the process of changing a wave, usually to encode information (voice, data, etc...).
 Modulation allows signals to travel farther and with less interference, and it helps to separate different signals transmitted over the same medium.
 It's essential for radio communication, as it helps convert audio or data into a form that can be transmitted over radio waves.

 Modulation works by taking a constant frequency wave (called a carrier wave) and laying another wave containing the information to be transmitted (called the modulating wave) on top of it.
-When they waves "mix", you're left with the resulting wave.
+When the waves "mix", you're left with the resulting wave.

 In radio, we're mainly concerned about three types of modulation: amplitude, frequency, and phase modulation.